2009 Korba chimney collapse: Reaction

 An investigation is ongoing to determine the cause of the collapse.
 Balco initially did not discuss the incident at length, stating only that "[t]here is an accident and some people are injured"; claiming to be too busy with the rescue effort to make a longer statement.
 The state government believes that Balco had been "overlooking security aspects".
 District superintendent of police, Ratanlal Dangi, described it as "a massive accident".
-Rs.100,000 (US$2084) in compensation will be granted to relatives of each of the dead.
+The state announced Rs.100,000 (US$2084) compensation for the family of each of the dead.

 In November 2009, the project manager from GDCL was arrested, as well as three officials from Vedanta Resources which manages Balco.
 Later the National Institute of Technology (NIT) Raipur observed that the materials were of substandard quality and technically faulty in design.
 NIT also concluded that there was improper water curing and that soil at the site was not up to code.
 Additionally, supervision and monitoring was found to be negligent.
 On 11 January 2010, as a result of these findings, three senior officials of Sepco, the Chinese company contracted to build the chimney, were arrested and are being held without bail.